scratchfoundation/scratch-www/test/integration-cypress/README.md

 Skip can be used on individual tests and on suites:

 `describe.skip(...)`

+You can use any number of skips.
+If you skip a suite it till skip all of the tests inside.

 ### Cookies
 By default Cypress deletes all cookies between tests.
 This means that if you want to remain signed in  you must manually keep the session data cookie by including this code in a beforeEach() function: